ctds-usyd/library-webscraping/_episodes/02-xpath.md

 XPath is written using expressions, and when these expressions are evaluated on XML documents they return an object containing the node(s) that you aim to select.
 Contrary to a flat text document, XML data is structured, as it is organized in nodes and subnodes.
-Therefore, when using XPath, we are not querying raw text or data values like we would so using Regular Expressions, for example.
+Therefore, when using XPath, we are not querying raw text or data values like we would do using Regular Expressions, for example.
 Instead, XPath makes use of the fact that XML documents are structured and instead navigates through the node structure to select the data that we are looking for.